unibo-spe/spe-slides/content/07-ci/generator.md

     * At the first assignment on a new repo, it will ask for an **onboarding procedure**
-       * When onboarding, Copilot runs through the repository and prepares a document in `.github/copilot-instructions.md` for his future self with a summary of the codebase.
+       * When onboarding, Copilot runs through the repository and prepares a document in `.github/copilot-instructions.md` for its future self with a summary of the codebase.
        * On subsequent runs, this summary is used as context for Copilot, speeding up its understanding of the codebase.
 * Tag `@Copilot` in PR comments to guide it.

 ### Impact

 The literature is emerging, initial results are mixed.
-* GenAI seems to *speed up unexperieced* developers in *small and simple projects*.
+* GenAI seems to *speed up inexperienced* developers in *small and simple projects*.
 * *Experienced developers* on *large projects* seem to be *slowed down* (**-19%**) by the need to review AI-generated code.
     * https://arxiv.org/abs/2507.09089, https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/